 Dr. Liana Apostolova, Associate Professor in Residence of Neurology, David Geffen School of Medicine at UCLA, and Director of Neuroimaging Laboratory, Mary S. Easton Center for Alzheimer's Disease Research at UCLA, was invited on June 6th to serve as one of three expert panelists for a Medscape (subscription) discussion on the topic: "Amyloid Imaging for Alzheimer's Disease in Practice."

-Dr. Joshua Grill, Assistant Professor of Neurology and Director of the Recruitment and Education Core within the Mary S. Easton Center for Alzheimer's Disease Research at UCLA, was quoted Mar.
-4 in a 89.3 KPCC Southern California Public Radio story about music therapy for Alzheimer's patients.
+Dr. Joshua Grill, Assistant Professor of Neurology and Director of the Recruitment and Education Core within the Mary S. Easton Center for Alzheimer's Disease Research at UCLA, was featured in a May 29 UCLA Today news segment about how music therapy could yield positive effects for Alzheimer's and dementia patients.
 The UCLA Easton Center is currently engaged in a program to collect iPod donations and distribute them to facilities providing care to Alzheimer's patients throughout Los Angeles (Tunes for Alzheimer's Patients).